01 January - 31 December

 Translated with www.DeepL.com/Translator (free version)

-The hexagonal tower of the church was raised four storeys between 1620 and 1623, covered by a dome in 1629 and the lantern of the dome in 1632.
-The top storey houses the belfry bearing the three bells.
+The hexagonal tower has four levels, built between 1620 and 1623, covered with a dome in 1629 and a lantern in 1632.
+The top floor houses the belfry with three bells.

-You can walk outside the tower along a path protected by a stone balustrade.
-Pinnacles have been installed at the four corners of the tower to support the buttresses resting on the base of the cupola.
+It is possible to walk around the outside of the tower via a path protected by a stone balustrade.
+At the four corners of the tower, pinnacles have been installed to serve as support points for the flying buttresses resting on the base of the dome.